ircdocs/modern-irc/index.md

          Command: PASS
       Parameters: <password>

 The PASS command is used to set a 'connection password'.
-The password can and must be set before any attempt to register the connection is made.
+If set, the password must be set before any attempt to register the connection is made.
 This requires that clients send a PASS command before sending the `NICK` / `USER` combination.

 The password supplied must match the one defined in the server configuration.
-It is possible to send multiple `PASS` commands before registering but only the last one sent is used for verification and it may not be changed once registered.
+It is possible to send multiple `PASS` commands before registering but only the last one sent is used for verification and it may not be changed once the client has been registered.

-Servers may also consider requiring the [`SASL`](#sasl-command) command on connection as an alternative to this, for when more information such as a username and some form of identity verification is desired.
+Servers may also consider requiring [`SASL` Authentication](#sasl) upon connection as an alternative to this, for when more information or an alternate form of identity verification is desired.

 Numeric replies: